rabbitmq/rabbitmq-website/README.md

 # Test the change in a browser.
 npm start

-# Once happy, apply to any version you see fit.
+# Once happy, apply to the relevant older release series
-cd versioned_docs/version-3.13
+cd versioned_docs/version-4.0
 git diff ../../docs | patch -p2

 # Test again in a browser.